avalonv/reCBZ/README.md

   <summary>Click to expand</summary>
 <br>

 Convert 'Blame!
-Master Edition v06.cbz' to various formats and ask which one to use:
+Master Edition v06.cbz' to various formats and ask which one to repack with:

     reCBZ --assist 'Blame!
 Master Edition v06.cbz'